oracle-samples/oci-ag/README.md

 ### Run the Installer

 To run the installer:
+1. Clone the DFA repository.
-1. Make sure you are authenticated.
+2. Make sure you are authenticated to OCI.
-2. Ensure Docker images are pushed to OCI.
+3. Ensure Docker images are pushed to OCI.
-2. In a terminal or IDE, navigate to the DFA project's root.
+4. In a terminal or IDE, navigate to the DFA project's root.
-3. Create and activate the virtual environment.
+5. Create and activate the virtual environment.
-4. Install the following packages in the virtual environment using `pip install`
+6. Install the following packages in the virtual environment using `pip install`
     - fdk
     - oci
     - oracledb
     - pandas
     - pypika
-5. Run `export PYTHONPATH=/Users/yourName/oci-ag/src`
+7. Run `export PYTHONPATH=/Users/yourName/oci-ag/src`
 Paste the full path to DFA's source directory for the PYTHONPATH.
-6. Run `python installer.py installer.log 2>&1`
+8. Run `python installer.py installer.log 2>&1`

 Note: The creation of the Vault and Master Key can take time, the script will wait a max of 20 minutes for an Active state before timing out.
 In the case of a timeout, please run the script again once the resource is in an active state in OCI.